Erastus Corning: Civil War

-In 1856 Corning was elected to the 35th Congress, and he served one term, March 4, 1857 to March 3, 1859.
+In 1856 Corning was elected to the 35th Congress, and he served one term, March 4, 1857, to March 3, 1859.
 He was an unsuccessful candidate for reelection in 1858, but was elected to a second term in 1860.
-He served in the 37th Congress from March 4, 1861 until resigning on October 5, 1863, when he resigned.
+He served in the 37th Congress from March 4, 1861, until resigning on October 5, 1863.

 Corning was a delegate to the 1860 Democratic National Convention.
 In 1861, he was a delegate to the Peace Congress in Washington, D.C.
 Though he was a Democrat, once the American Civil War began, he supported the Union while also criticizing what he viewed as the excesses of Republican President Abraham Lincoln's administration.
 He resigned his seat in Congress before the end of his second term because of failing health and because of his disagreements with Lincoln's prosecution of the war.
 In February 1863, Corning was the Democratic caucus nominee for U.S. Senator from New York, but Republicans controlled the state legislature, and Corning was defeated by Republican Edwin D. Morgan, 86 votes to 70, with one cast for John Adams Dix and one for Daniel S. Dickinson.

 In the spring of 1863, Corning organized a public meeting on Lincoln's conduct, which passed resolutions in support of the Union but was critical of several Lincoln policies, including military arrests rather than civilian court trials for individuals accused of desertion or avoiding military conscription.
 Lincoln replied in a lengthy letter that set out his views on what the Constitution allowed a president to do during wartime.
 In the reply, Lincoln argued for the necessity of arresting anti-government agitators including Clement Vallandigham, famously asking "Must I shoot a simple-minded deserter, while I must not touch a hair of a wily agitator who induces him to desert?"

 Despite disagreeing with Lincoln on how to prosecute the war, Corning fully supported the effort to maintain the Union.
 When the United States Navy decided to pursue construction of ironclad ships in 1862, John Ericsson contracted with Corning's partners John F. Winslow and John Augustus Griswold to manufacture parts and materials for USS Monitor.